 Biodiversity Input-Output for Supply Chain & OPerations Evaluation

-Platform BEE's BioScope provides businesses with a simple and fast indication of the most important impacts on biodiversity arising from their supply chain.
+Platform BEE's BioScope provides businesses and financial institutions with a simple and fast indication of the most important impacts on biodiversity arising from their supply chain or their financial products.

 - Which of the commodities purchased by my business could be the largest cause of impact on biodiversity?